Skip Breadcrumb Links

 - 1 piece of identification that shows your name and signature and 1 piece that shows your name and address.

 Your voter notification card cannot be used as identification.
 See examples of acceptable identification.

-If you do not have acceptable identification, you must swear an oath before you can get a ballot.
+If you do not have acceptable identification you can still vote.
+You will need to fill out a form and swear an oath before you can get a ballot.

 How do I mark the ballot?

 Here are a couple examples of what your ballot may look like.